 World First for North of Tyne Metro Mayor

-The UK’s newest Metro Mayor Jamie Driscoll is working with the United Nations to bring world-class environmental education to every school in the North of Tyne.
+The UK’s newest Metro Mayor Jamie Driscoll is working to bring world-class environmental education to every school in the North of Tyne.

 Each state-funded school in the combined authority area will have the opportunity to train one member of staff as a UN accredited climate change teacher.